 01. Scale

-Growing in scale allows TMT companies to access more customers, to spread large investments across a broader customer base, to gain synergy savings and at the same time increase their buying power when negotiating content and partnership deals with the US giants.
+Growing in scale allows tech, media and telecommunication companies to access more customers, spread large investments across a broader customer base, to gain synergy capture savings and at the same time increase their buying power when negotiating content and partnership deals with the US giants.

 02. Quad play or convergence